Romanesque architecture in Spain: Rose windows

-Cloisters

 The cloister is an architectural unit usually built next to cathedrals and monastic churches, attached to the north or south.
 The cloister par excellence is the one promulgated by the Benedictine monks.
 The different units of the cloister, hinged on all four sides of a square courtyard, were dedicated to the service of the life of the community.
-In Spanish Romanesque many cloisters have been preserved, especially in the Catalan region.
+In Spanish Romanesque many of these cloisters have been preserved, in the Catalan region.

-Civil and military architecture
+Civil Architecture

-The Romanesque civil architecture is almost unheard of and most of the buildings that are considered to be from this period, are not, although some retain parts of the foundation or a door or semicircular window from the Romanesque era, their development and architectural design belong to more modern times.
+The civil architecture in the Romanesque period is almost unheard of although some retain parts of the foundation of the Romanesque era like doors or semicircular window.

-Civil buildings

 Domestic buildings, including palaces, had no great pretensions.
-Houses were built of flimsy material (as opposed to the grandeur of the churches) and were unable to stand the test of time.
-When they wished to give importance to the civil architecture, the little that there was transformed and the new one was built with Gothic tendencies.
-So it was with the so-called Romanesque palace of Diego Gelmírez in Santiago de Compostela, which is actually a totally Gothic factory, or buildings of Segovia sinecures from the Middle Ages.
+Houses were built of flimsy material and were unable to stand the test of time.
+When they wished to give importance to these civil architectures, they were transformed, and they were built with Gothic tendencies.
+So, it was with the so-called Romanesque palace of Diego Gelmírez in Santiago de Compostela, which is actually a totally Gothic factory, or buildings of Segovia sinecures from the Middle Ages.